eclipse-edc/Connector/docs/templates/extension.md

 # Title of the Extension

-_Briefly describe what functionality this extension introduces._
+_Briefly describe the functionality this extension introduces._

 ## Background